 Just about a year ago, I finished the first phase of my Shaw Brothers project, AKA the 1960s, and I posted a Top 10 list for the period.
-And as promised on that post, roughly one year later I have finished “Phase 2″ (1970–1971) and have put together another list of 10 films for those who don’t want to waste time watching all of the films from the period.
+And as promised on that post, roughly one year later I have finished “Phase 2” (1970–1971) and have put together another list of 10 films for those who don’t want to waste time watching all of the films from the period.
 This list was culled from 39 eligible films, and it was a lot harder this time around.
 The films are getting much better overall, so even though I limited this list to only two years, I had a number of quality films on the list to consider.
 As I did last time, I’ve included links to Amazon and Netflix for easy access by those intrigued enough to check some of these out.
 This time I’ve also added links to DDDHouse.com for films available through them.
-The availability is all current as of the posting of this list.
+The availability is all current as of the

 OK, enough jibber jabber, let’s get to the list!